fliks9999/f-series-protocol/README.md

 ## Origins
 The f-series synthetic assets use a dual system of fractionally backed real assets and algorithmic.
 Inspiration comes from Frax and Terra.

+## DP Vault Strategies
+Any user can deploy vault strategies that can be used by the USDf contract to grow the initial principal.
+More coming soon

 ## Ecosystem Addresses
 * USDf: [0x05462671c05adc39a6521fa60d5e9443e9e9d2b9](http://etherscan.io/address/0x05462671c05adc39a6521fa60d5e9443e9e9d2b9)
 * Gaia: [0x4B9E5fe882b2fbB3E098c9A25a8Ce66135Ed2be4](http://etherscan.io/address/0x4B9E5fe882b2fbB3E098c9A25a8Ce66135Ed2be4)